poi-ai/poi-ai/README.md

 ### Hi there 👋
-I'm Japanese programmer.
+I'm Japanese programmer.<br>
-I'm developing a redictions horse-racing AI to get rich.
+I'm developing a redictions horse-racing AI to get rich.<br>
-We are looking for people who can collaborate us develop it together.
+We are looking for people who can collaborate us develop it together.<br>
 →　https://github.com/poi-ai/keibaAI

 <p align="left">